-- comply with all appropriate local laws and company policies and procedures. - consult, listen and respond openly to our customers, employees, neighbours, public interest groups and those who work with us. - work with others our partners, suppliers, competitors and regulators - to raise the standards of our industry. - operally report our performance, good and bad. - recognize those who contribute to improved HSE performance - continuously improve our performance by improving the leadership, capability and capacity of our organization. - Our business plans include measurable HSE targets, We are all committed to meeting them.
+- contribly with all appropriate local towered company policies and procedures. - consult, listen and respond aponly to our austrimers, employee neighbours, public transcriptional those who work with us - work with officers our partners, exceptions, compositors and revisitors to raise the standards of our industry. - openly report our performance, good and bad. - recognize these who contribute to improved HSE performance TBODynace was one consumate on improve many personnels of continuous programmes of the process of the capability and capability of curronganization.

+Our bibliness pare include measurable MSE targets.
+We are all committed to meeting than.

-Tony Hayward Group Chief Executive
+Tony Hayword Group Chief Executive